 New England is one of the most gorgeous places in the country-year round, and even more spectacular during the winter season.
 During this time of the year, the area becomes a winter wonderland, offering a more relaxing, laid-back setting, with gorgeous snow covered parks and endless opportunities for every winter recreational sport imaginable.

 1. The beaches are so quiet and beautiful

-This time of the year, the scenery at any given New England beach is so calm and peaceful.
+During the quieter winter season, the scenery at any given New England beach is so calm and peaceful.
 Enjoy feeling isolated in nature as you stroll the shores without a soul in sight.
 A winter day on the beach takes on a completely different tone from the busy summer season.
-While the obvious drawback is the cold temperatures, you will find many more attractive benefits including secluded natural landscapes which are perfect for photography, collecting seashells/seaglass, and enjoying a beautiful sunrise.
+While the obvious drawback is the cold temperatures, you will find the secluded natural landscapes perfect for photography.
+Also this is a great time for collecting seashells/seaglass and enjoying a beautiful sunrise all to yourself.
 As an added benefit, parking is typically free during the winter months!

 2. The wildlife refuges are strikingly beautiful, especially when blanketed with a layer of fresh snow

 With not a single hiker in sight, taking a peaceful stroll at any one of New England’s many woodsy wildlife refuges is the ultimate outdoor winter recreational activity.
 Get in some fresh healthy exercise, enjoy the serene woods, and be on the lookout for increased wildlife sightings.